-Why Support the Mount Shasta Bioregional Ecology Center?
+Why Support Mount Shasta Ecology?

 What does the Mount Shasta region mean to you?
 Outdoor enthusiasts enjoy a natural playground for hiking, biking, water recreation, snow sports, fishing, and camping.
 Spiritual seekers from around the world and Native American Tribes see a sacred place of reverence and inspiration.
 Local residents appreciate mountain living in dramatic landscapes dominated by a snow-capped peak changing with each season.
 Rich in biodiversity, lush forests, and a hugely important source of fresh water for the state of California, the Mount Shasta bioregion is all of this, and more.

 Imagine for a moment, if this mountain was only accessible to those who could pay a day-use fee, finding only a high-elevation ski condo development built over meadows sacred to local tribes, and surrounded by geothermal fracking operations and rampant industrial water extraction.
 Would this place still be so special?

 Thankfully, due to the support of community members like you, these threats have not become a reality.
 Since 1988, Mount Shasta Ecology has successfully taken on these challenges and others through activism, collaboration and stewardship.
 Starting with the Save Mount Shasta campaign to protect Panther Meadows from the proposed ski resort development, we have held firm in our commitment to protect this unique region from harm and support concerned citizens in grassroots advocacy, while encouraging connection and engagement with nature.